tethysplatform/tethys/docs/supplementary/optional_features.rst

 May Layout Shapefile Support
 ----------------------------

-Enable converting geojson to shapefile.
+Enables converting geojson to shapefile.

 **dependencies**